TOLOSAT/gravimetry-payload/README.md

             using GH_displayCoef
     5. Plot Satellite positions and accelerations in space using GH_displaySat
+    6. Pilot everything from GH_user

 # =============================================================================
 Additionnal information:

     This tool was originally developped in Spyder 3, for python3.

     This python tool uses the spherical coordinates system : r = radius in km ; [0, np.inf()] theta = inclination from the z axis in radians; [0, pi] phi = rotation around the z axis in radians; [0, 2*pi]

         They must be adapted to lat/lon coordinates by adding :
             -pi/2 to theta
             -pi to phi

         Their equivalent in the cartesian coordinates is : sph2cart(r,theta,phi): x=r*np.sin(theta)*np.cos(phi)
             y=r*np.sin(theta)*np.sin(phi)
             z=r*np.cos(theta)

-    The main source for the mathematics involved in this code is :
+    The main sources for the mathematics involved in this code are :
         "Definition of Functionals of the Geopotential
         and Their Calculation from Spherical Harmonic Models" by Franz Barthelmes
         for ICGEM
         Revision: jan.
 2013
-        Will be refered to as "GFZ" in al scripts in this tool.
+        Will be refered to as "GFZ" in all scripts in this tool.

+        "How to Compute Geoid Undulations (Geoid Height Relative to a Given Reference Ellipsoid) from Spherical Harmonic Coefficients for Satellite Altimetry Applications" by Martin Losch and Verena Seufer
+        dates back to 2003
+        Heavily relies on textbooks Heiskanen & Moritz (1967) or Torge (1991) Will be refered to as "The Geoid Cook Book"

     The original coordinates used so far are rendered sing NASA's free open source GMAT software.
 Ask folks from the mission analysis payload to show you how it works.